 At Grund, you will find everything from organic sheets and bath towels, to bathrobes and organic cotton bath rugs of course.

-Made using natural materials like cotton and rubber, their bath rugs are available in several sizes and colours.
-They even offer non-slip, reversible, lightweight and plush options, making the choice to reach for a non-toxic bath rug that much easier.
+Made using natural materials like cotton and rubber, their bath rugs are available in several sizes and colors.
+They even offer non-slip, reversible, lightweight, and plush options, making the choice to reach for a non-toxic bath rug that much easier.

 West Elm is a US-based home retailer offering original designs with the earth, our communities and consumers in mind.
 To this end, they collaborate with artisan collectives across the globe to create opportunities for sustainable employment and to help preserve traditional crafts, particularly in rural communities.